 This truffle recipe was on one of the cards.
 I also took a recipe card for a delish looking Guinness chocolate mousse.

-On to the Guinness Chocolate Truffles recipe
+On to the Guinness Truffles recipe

-You will notice that my truffles don’t look like the ones in the photo above.
+You will notice that my Guinness truffles don’t look like the ones in the photo above.
 That is because, even though I converted ingredient amounts from metric measurements, I must have been half asleep or Christopher must have been regaling me with a story that made me laugh so hard, tears blurred my vision.
 Whatever it was, I didn’t convert the measurement correctly.

 Or it might be that the recipe called for ‘cream’ and I used light cream instead of heavy cream, which they may have intended?

 Whatever it is, I could not roll these into balls.
 No way.
 I’ve made this recipe multiple times and I’ve never been able to roll them.
-I’m content with spooning the chocolate truffles into little cupcake cups.
+I’m content with spooning the Guinness truffles into little cupcake cups.

 First up, I cracked open a bottle of Guinness and poured it into my nifty measuring glass.
 The recipe called for 100 ml and luckily the cup has a ml measurement!